This site now includes my workflow for Research Note-taking in Zotero

 Here is a way to show and hide them easily.

-You could open your .spacemacs file (usually called dotspacemacs for clarity) with a text editor like TextWrangler, but it is more convenient to use Spacemacs itself: do
+You could open your .spacemacs file (usually called dotspacemacs for clarity) with a text editor like jEdit, but it is more convenient to use Spacemacs itself: do

 SPC f e d

 Scroll down to (or search for) dotspacemacs-configuration-layers

 There you should find a line with “markdown” you can uncomment this, if you like, to give you the markdown layer.
 You will need to enter “insert” state by pressing the “I” key.
 Your cursor should change from a block to a bar.

 Remove the semicolons (which “comment out” the line) to give

 Then press the Enter/Return key to get a new line and type

-You should also uncomment the “org” layer and, while you are editing your dotspacemacs file, go ahead and add the pandoc (this will allow you to use pandoc-mode in Spacemacs – see part 2 of this guide for pandoc installation), deft, and bibtex layers:
+You should also uncomment the “org” layer and, while you are editing your dotspacemacs file, go ahead and add the pandoc (so you can use org-pandoc-export and, optionally, pandoc-mode in Spacemacs – see part 2 of this guide for pandoc installation), deft, and bibtex layers (optional):